-DAMAGES YOU CAN SEE
+POTHOLE TIRE DAMAGES YOU CAN SEE

-A Flat Tire: If you see a flat tire, call our 24-hour towing service, TOW365 at 1-877-GYR4TOW, to get your car to the trusted experts at your nearest Goodyear Auto Service location.
+A Flat Tire: If you see a flat tire, call our 24-hour towing service, TOW365 at 1-877-GYR4TOW, to get your car to the trusted professionals at your nearest Goodyear Auto Service location.
 We’ll examine your tire and, if we can repair the tire without replacing it, we will fix it for free.

 A Bent Wheel or Rim: While it’s not as obvious as a flat tire, it’s important to have your rims inspected when you detect any sort of damage, as air can leak from the vent between the rim and the tire.
 Additionally, a moderately bent wheel can cause small vibrations that can lead to unnecessary wear, and eventually, misalignment.
 In either case, be sure to call 1-877-GYR4TOW to get your vehicle towed to your local Goodyear Auto Service and inspected by our experts.

-DAMAGES YOU CAN'T SEE
+POTHOLE TIRE DAMAGES YOU CAN'T SEE

 Alignment: More often than not, there’s no time to slow down before hitting the pothole.
 When traveling at higher speeds, the odds of under-the-car damage increase, particularly when it comes to your alignment.
 If left unattended, poor alignment can cause uneven and rapid wear on your tires, which can lead to them needing to be replaced earlier than expected.

 Off-Centered Steering Wheel: It’s not uncommon for a pothole to knock your steering wheel off kilter.
-In vehicles with Electronic Power Steering, your steering wheel has a sensor that speaks directly to the Electronic Power Steering in your vehicle, which assumes that your steering wheel is true-center.
+In vehicles with Electronic Power Steering, your steering wheel has a sensor that speaks directly to the Electronic Power Steering in your vehicle, which assumes that your steering wheel is true center.
 If your wheel is a bit off-center, your steering will be affected because signals being sent to your wheels are not accurate.

 Impact Break: As a result of sudden impact to your tire, you may suffer a small tear in one of the many layers of the tire, resulting in the formation of a bubble that can lead to an air leak.
-This leak may cause the bubble to grow over time, and can eventually lead to major tire issues.
+This leak may cause the bubble to grow over time and can eventually lead to major tire issues.